 What if I did another martial art before?

-I think its great to test what you learn compared to what you have been exposed to previously.
+I think it's great to test what you learn compared to what you have been exposed to previously.
 I am a believer in gathering data and making decisions about what is good and what is not.
 Generally being comfortable with movement and coordination will speed your comprehension of Wing Tsun and if you grasp the material quickly you will be taught as fast as you learn; however, everyone starts at the same level to ensure foundational material is not missed.

-I have done Wing chun before, can I start with Chi Sao?
+I have done Wing Chun before, can I start with Chi Sao?

 Another good question.
 In short, I start everyone at the beginning.
-I started from the beginning when I came back to this family of Wing Tsun after training in others for years and am very glad I did.
+I started from the beginning when I came back to this family of Wing Tsun after training in other Wing Chun families for years and am very glad I did.
 The foundational material is literally the basis for the advanced techniques and it is unique to Leung Ting Wing Tsun.
 That said, I'd expect that someone from another Wing Chun family would already be comfortable with many Wing Tsun ideas and once the foundations are grasped they are not held back from being challenged at an appropriate level.